Throup Road Connector and Phillips Road Corridor Project

 This parallel route is intended to provide an alternative way to move through Sooke’s town core, supporting walking, rolling, and vehicle travel, while helping to relieve congestion on Highway 14.

 The current focus is on the Throup Road Connector–Phillips Road Corridor portion of the project.
-As design work advances, the District is initiating conversations with some neighbouring property owners.
-This engagement is expected to continue through 2025, and will inform the final design.

 This Let’s Talk Sooke page will serve as a central resource hub to: